 - Swim with a sea turtle

-There’s a particular beach on the North Shore where you are guaranteed to see turtles, but it’s a sore spot with locals because of the backed up traffic, tour operators parking illegally and tourists jaywalking in front of cars.
+There’s a particular beach on the North Shore where I went went swimming with a dolphin and where you are guaranteed to see turtles, but it’s a sore spot with locals because of the backed up traffic, tour operators parking illegally and tourists jaywalking in front of cars.
 So for the sanity of the locals of my favorite place on the island, I’m not going to name this spot.
 However, turtles hang out at almost any beach you can swim at; just keep an eye out when you’re underwater and have that GoPro handy for the perfect selfie shot!
 Tip: do not touch the sea turtles at any point, they are an endangered species and it is highly illegal.

 - Have a fruity cocktail at a bar that overlooks the ocean